Want to start an Amazon delivery business? What to know

 WHAT AMAZON PROVIDES

-Amazon says it will offer support to business owners and those wanting to start a delivery business, including discounts on insurance, technology and other services.
-Those that are accepted to the program will also be able to lease Amazon-branded vans and buy Amazon-branded uniforms for drivers to wear.
+Amazon says it will offer support to the businesses, including discounts on insurance, technology and other services.
+Amazon-branded vans will be available to lease and Amazon-branded uniforms can be bought for drivers.
 But keep in mind that those vans can only be used to deliver Amazon packages.

 WHAT TO KNOW